 7) Kübler-Ross Change Curve

-The Kübler-Ross Change Curve is a Change Management model developed by psychiatrist Elisabeth Kübler-Ross.
+The Kübler-Ross Change Curve is another type of Change Management Model developed by Psychiatrist, Elisabeth Kübler-Ross.
 It explains the emotional journey individuals often experience when faced with significant change or loss.

-Although originally applied to the process of grieving, the model has also been widely used to understand and navigate the emotional response to organisational change.
-It explains the five stages that individuals go through when presented with a change:
+Although originally applied to the process of grieving, the Model has also been widely used to understand and navigate the emotional response to organisational change.
+It explains the five stages that individuals go through when presented with a change.
+These stages include the following:

 a) Denial: The first stage is characterised by denial and disbelief.
 Individuals may resist accepting the reality of the change and may try to maintain the status quo.
 They may downplay the significance of the change or ignore the signs that it is happening.